tdda/tdda/doc/source/gentest.md

 Ran 5 tests in 0.017s
 ```

-Notice how it's highlighting the `ignore_pattern`.
-And here's the diff
+Notice how it’s highlighting the `ignore_pattern`.
+And here’s the diff
 (for the run for the documentation):

 ```